-- W. Scheirer, C. Forstall, N. Coffee, "The Sense of a Connection: Automatic Tracing of Intertextuality by Meaning," to appear in Digital Scholarship in the Humanities - Already in Tesserae - http://tesserae.caset.buffalo.edu/cgi-bin/lsa.pl - R implementation will be on GitHub in the coming month
+- W. Scheirer, C. Forstall, N. Coffee, "The Sense of a Connection: Automatic Tracing of Intertextuality by Meaning," in Digital Scholarship in the Humanities, Vol. 31, No. 1, April 2016 - Already in Tesserae - http://tesserae.caset.buffalo.edu/cgi-bin/lsa.pl - R implementation will be on GitHub soon...